Ideas for Activities at Home

 The resources on this page provide suggestions on how to help your child who is deafblind learn and have fun.

-In addition, be sure to check in with your state deaf-blind project.
-Many are having conference calls for families and sharing resources on their websites and Facebook pages.
+In addition, be sure to check in with your state deafblind project.
+Many have conference calls for families and share resources on their websites and Facebook pages.
 And check out our Family Events page to stay up to date with learning and connection opportunities for yourself!

 Make a Tactile Experience Book! – Explains how to create a tactile experience book that is meaningful and relevant to a child’s own experiences.

 Ideas to Engage Students with Significant Multiple Disabilities in Activities During the Summer Holidays – This article is on the Paths to Literacy website, which also has many other great activities for kids and families (explore the "Deafblind" and "Multiple Disabilities" categories).

 Creating Educational Toys and Activities for Children who are Blind or Visually Impaired – Ideas for how to make inexpensive toys out of household objects that can be used to teach concepts during daily routines.